Sears Roadhandler Touring Tire Review & Rating

 - Good value for the money

 - 100K Warranty

 Even though this Roadhandler Touring model is built by Hankook, it’s nice to see Sears bring back this popular tire brand.
 There’s a lot to like about this tire, from its solid dry and wet traction to its no-nonsense 100K mile warranty.

 What could be improved on is winter handling in deeper snow and ice, but this is not a dedicated winter tire.
 That said, its performance is better than many in this class.
 Cornering grip is what you would expect from a tire that carries a 700 UTQG rating.
 The tread is a bit harder and doesn’t provide the high speed cornering grip to suit every driver.
 But again, this is not a tire built for ultra-high performance handling.

 Overall, Sears has brought back a winner in the Roadhandler Touring.
-The performance and value for the money makes it an excellent choice in an all-season touring tire.
+The value this tire provides for the money makes it a good choice in an all-season touring tire.

 What Vehicles Will The Roadhandler Fit?

 Fits these vehicles and many others:

 - Chevrolet Venture, Impala, Malibu, Monte Carlo